Chaz Jankel: Career

 Jankel hit No. 1 on the Hot Dance Music/Club Play chart in 1982 with the triple A-side "Glad to Know You"/"3,000,000 Synths"/"Ai No Corrida".
-His single "Number One" went to No. 1 in the clubs in France and was used in the 1985 film Real Genius.
+His single "Number One" went to No. 1 in the clubs in France and was used in the American science fiction comedy film Real Genius (1985), starring Val Kilmer.
 He went on to release the studio albums Chazablanca in 1983 and Looking at You in 1985.
-In 1985 Jerry Moss, the recording executive of A&M, rejected the release of his fifth album, and terminated his recording career with the label.
+In 1985 Jerry Moss, the recording executive of A&M, rejected the release of his fifth studio album, and terminated his recording contract with the label.

 After both of Jankel's parents died, he moved to the US in 1988 and lived there for several years before returning to the UK to rejoin the Blockheads, working with Dury on their final two studio albums with him: Mr. Love Pants (1998), and Ten More Turnips from the Tip (2000) on which later album he took lead vocals on the song "I Could Lie".
 After Dury's death in 2000, Jankel continued to write and perform with the Blockheads, with Dury's former friend and minder Derek Hussey being Dury's replacement.

-Jankel has several composer credits for films, including DOA (1988), which was co-directed by his sister Annabel Jankel, and K2 (1991).
-Jankel composed the majority of the music for the Dury biopic Sex & Drugs & Rock & Roll (2010), in which he was portrayed by Tom Hughes.
+Jankel has several composer credits for films, including D.O.A.
+(1988), starring Dennis Quaid and Meg Ryan, which was co-directed by his sister Annabel Jankel, and K2 (1991), starring Michael Biehn.
+Jankel composed the majority of the music for the Dury biographical film Sex & Drugs & Rock & Roll (2010), in which he was portrayed by Tom Hughes.
 Jankel received a BAFTA nomination for the film's music.